fortune-ncube/US_Arrests_PCA/README.md

 This project explores the US Arrest dataset using exploratory data analysis (EDA) techniques and principal component analysis (PCA).

+And there you have it!
+Assult is the most common offence in the USA.
 ![image](https://github.com/fortune-ncube/US_Arrests_PCA/assets/100047369/fefacb55-5906-49b1-b328-dfb42ea88187)

 ## Overview